nisargvekariya01/Sigma-3.0_Project/README.md

 ## 🛠️ Key Technologies

 - **Node.js & Express**: Backend framework for routing and logic.
-- **MongoDB & Mongoose**: Database for storing users, listings, and reviews.
+- **MongoDB & MongoDB Atlas**: Cloud database for storing users, listings, and reviews.
+- **Render**: Platform for deploying and hosting the application.
 - **EJS & ejs-mate**: Templating engine for dynamic HTML.
 - **Passport**: Authentication with local strategy.
 - **Cloudinary**: Image storage for listings.